Global minimisation of nonconvex functions by generalising the mirror descent method: Abstract

 \section{Abstract}

-In this paper we introduce two conceptual algorithms for minimising abstract convex functions.
-Both algorithms rely on solving a proximal-type subproblem with an abstract Bregman distance based proximal term.
-We prove their convergence when the set of abstract linear functions forms a linear space.
-This latter assumption can be relaxed to only require the set of abstract linear functions to be closed under the sum, which is a classical assumption in abstract convexity.
-We provide numerical examples on the minimisation of nonconvex functions with the presented algorithms.
+In this paper, we introduce a mirror descent algorithm for minimising abstract convex functions.
+This algorithm relies on solving a proximal-type subproblem with an abstract Bregman divergence based proximal term.
+We also introduce a conceptual proximal point algorithm for abstract convex minimisation.
+We prove the convergence of both algorithms when the set of abstract linear functions forms a linear space.
+This latter assumption can be relaxed only to require the set of abstract linear functions to be closed under the sum, which is a classical assumption in abstract convexity.
+We provide numerical examples of the minimisation of nonconvex functions with the presented algorithms.